Please note: This page contains affiliate links. If you purchase from a partnership site, I may earn a commission.

 A little head's up

-I'm not going to give you an exact step by step tutorial for this T-shirt dress.
+I’m not going to give you an exact step-by-step tutorial for this T-shirt dress.
 However, I will give you enough information to make your own version.
-I'm hoping this project inspires you to make your own dress with your own personal flair.
+I hope this project inspires you to make your own dress with your flair.
 Experiment with your own art style, add your own personality, be brave and explore what you can create.
-Today I'll share techniques and give you some ideas to get started.
+Today I’ll share techniques and give you some ideas to get started.

 Let's make an art dress!